Natalia Anciso demonstrates the positive impact of using the arts, play and teaching of the UDHR with second graders

 Natalia Anciso has been part of TWAICB since 2011.
 First, as a participant in our 3-day Institute to learn about the UDHR and TWAICB curriculum, Natalia then became part of our Institute presenting team.
 Natalia has offered her visual arts talents and expertise to provide participants their own experience of using visual arts to express […]

-GREETINGS FROM THE REX FOUNDATION We are pleased to provide the August 2013 edition of the Curriculum and Resource Guide for The World As It Could Be Human Rights Education Program.
-This program is an outgrowth of a series of successful initiatives carried out since 2006 to educate and inspire youth and adults to further human rights for all […]
+We are pleased to provide the July 2017 edition of the Curriculum and Resource Guide for The World As It Could Be (TWAICB) Human Rights Education Program.
+This program, is an outgrowth of a series of successful initiatives carried out since 2006 to educate and inspire youth and adults to further human rights for all […]

 The World As It Could Be Curriculum and Resource Guide for Teachers & Organization Leaders is now available through the Education Resources Information Center (ERIC) at http://www.eric.ed.gov/ERICWebPortal/detail?accno=ED532066 About ERIC ERIC is an online digital library of education literature and is sponsored by the Institute of Education Sciences (IES) of the U.S. Department of Education.
 ERIC provides unlimited […]